Ehsan-Behzadi/Breast-Cancer-Prediction-Model/README.md

 - **AUC after Tuning**: 94.15%

 These results indicate that, while tuning practices are beneficial for exploring the potential of the model, this particular process did not yield an improvement in accuracy.
 This emphasizes the robustness of the initial settings and highlights the ongoing challenge of optimizing model performance in machine learning.
 Future work may explore additional feature engineering or alternative algorithms to further enhance predictive capabilities.

+### Implement MICE for missing value imputation

+A recent update includes a method to handle missing values using Multiple Imputation by Chained Equations (MICE).
+MICE allows for a more robust handling of missing data by generating multiple imputed datasets and combining the results for improved accuracy and reliability.
+This approach enhances the overall model performance and provides more credible predictions, making it particularly beneficial for analyses where missing data is a concern.

 ## How to Use